 Address: South Tower, Suite 600, 115 W. Washington St, Indianapolis, IN 46204

-Employment Assistance: State employees receive 15 days military leave per year.
+Employment Assistance: State employees receive 15 days military leave per calendar year.

 Eligibility: Indiana National Guard and Reserve members.